cmvcordova/mila-docs/docs/examples/frameworks/jax_setup/README.rst

 **Running this example**

-This assumes that you already created a conda environment named "pytorch".
+This assumes that you already created a conda environment named "jax".
 To create this environment, we first request resources for an interactive job.
 Note that we are requesting a GPU for this job, even though we're only going to install packages.
 This is because we want PyTorch to be installed with GPU